joyal-74/FitBazar/bin/pendings.md

 _________________

 1. out of stock products cannot add to cart [x]
-2. shopping address in admin side order
+2. shopping address in admin side order [x]
+3. Pagination in order management admin side
-3. order as individual order if there are many products in single order in cart
+4. order as individual order if there are many products in single order in cart [x]